zerynth/docs-v3/docs/hardware/EXP-RELAY.md

 -   [User manual](xx)

-## ZM1-DB Software Drivers
+## ZM1-DB Software Library

-For more information on the EXP-RELAY Library as software drivers, features, functions and examples [Please check this Link](../../reference/reference/bsp/zm1_db/)
+For more information on the EXP-RELAY Library as software Library, features, functions and examples [Please check this Link](../../reference/reference/bsp/zm1_db/)

 ## Pin Mapping